Marla Hamburg Kennedy: Career

-Founder of Hamburg Kennedy Photographs (HK Photographs), HK Art Advisory, Picture This Publications, and Peach Editions, Marla Hamburg Kennedy is a leading dealer, advisor and collector of 20th and 21st century photography, painting and sculpture.
-With 40 years experience in the fields of contemporary art, photography, publishing, and e-commerce fine art sales, Ms. Hamburg Kennedy has been involved in the contemporary art market: curating, advising, writing and investing in art and instrumental for decades in helping define bounds of contemporary art with classic photography and in creating the current photography market.
+Founder of Hamburg Kennedy Photographs (HK Photographs), HK Art Advisory, Picture This Publications, and Peach Editions, Marla Hamburg Kennedy is a dealer, advisor and collector of 20th and 21st century photography, painting and sculpture.
+With 40 years experience in the fields of contemporary art, photography, publishing, and e-commerce fine art sales, Hamburg Kennedy has been involved in the contemporary art market: curating, advising, writing and investing in art and instrumental for decades in helping define bounds of contemporary art with classic photography and in creating the current photography market.

-Bridging contemporary art world with photography worlds, Ms Kennedy has authored and written extensively about photography and art, curated dozens of historic exhibitions and curated and advised artists and advised hundreds of public and private collections in both photography and contemporary Post War and 21st-century art.
+She has authored and written about photography and art, curated historic exhibitions, and advised collections in both photography and contemporary Post War and 21st-century art.

-After earning degrees in Art History from Columbia University and completing graduate studies in photographic history at New York University, Ms Hamburg Kennedy was a writer and researcher for the renown American preservationist, historian, author, and television producer, Barbaralee Diamonstein-Spielvogel, as editor and writer The Landmarks of New York, an Illustrated Record of the City's Historic Building, as well as writing numerous articles and reviews for the New York Times. and acted as translator of the Vesuvius catalogue.
+After earning degrees in Art History from Columbia University and completing graduate studies in photographic history at New York University, Hamburg Kennedy was a writer and researcher for the American preservationist, historian, author, and television producer, Barbaralee Diamonstein-Spielvogel, as editor and writer of The Landmarks of New York, an Illustrated Record of the City's Historic Building, as well as writing articles and reviews for the New York Times.